 Along the way, our Context Travel docent talked about Hamilton’s role in the Revolutionary War.
 He joined the militia in 1775 and worked his way up the ranks.
 Eventually, Hamilton became a senior aid to George Washington.

-At this point of the conversation, our docent mentioned the name, Hercules Mulligan.
+At this point in the conversation, our docent mentioned the name, Hercules Mulligan.
 Now, I’ve always been a history buff, but I had to admit I didn’t know much about this guy.

 Our expert scholar talked in detail about Mulligan’s connections to Hamilton and how he incredibly saved George Washington’s life twice.
 It’s at moments like these when I can’t help but wonder about all the historical information and stories still to be learned!